Phil Lunn Is…

 You might also see me teaching on non-musical courses.

 Our characters drive the story through their actions and reactions, which in turn is largely driven by their personality.
-This workshops looks at key personality traits (taken from psychology) that are useful to think about when improvising, and using those to develop our characters and to direct how they behave in scenes.
+This workshops looks at key personality traits (taken from psychology theory) that are useful to think about when improvising, and using those to develop our characters and to direct how they behave in scenes.

 The Core Of The Song